 Higher Premiums

-Despite their many advantages, there are also some disadvantages associated with buying gold coins for investment purposes.
-One major disadvantage is that gold coins often carry higher premiums than gold bullion, reducing potential gains for investors.
+Despite their many advantages, they are also for investment purposes.
+One major disa also has some disadvantage is that gold coins often carry higher premiums than gold bullion, reducing potential gains for investors.
 These premiums reflect the additional costs associated with manufacturing and distributing smaller quantities of gold.

 Influenced by Rarity and Condition